P403n1x87/austin-tui/README.md

        alt="Austin TUI - Save notification" />
 </p>

+## Threshold

+The statistics reported by the TUI might be overwhelming, especially in full mode.
+To reduce the amout of data that gets displayed, the keys <kbd>+</kbd> and
+<kbd>-</kbd> can be used to increase or lower the `%TOTAL` threshold

 # Compatibility

-Austin TUI has been tested with Python 3.6-3.9 and is known to work on **Linux**, **macOS** and **Windows**.
+Austin TUI has been tested with Python 3.6-3.10 and is known to work on **Linux**, **macOS** and **Windows**.

 Since Austin TUI uses [Austin] to collect samples, the same note applies here: